AlexChesser/tech-interview-prep-course/README.md

 There are so many free resources out there that we can just compile them into one place we can build something that has a high probability of delivering the learning outcome of making **YOU** interview ready.

+## Defining FAANG+ and FAANGterview

+**FAANG** is an acronym which stands for Facebook-Apple-Amazon-Netflix-Google the + stands for everyone else (microsoft, snap, slack, spotify) we're specifically talking about big-tech engineering firms with a targetted global customer base.
+They're known for having epic perks, huge salaries and total compensation packages, but they also have some of the hardest and most interesting engineering problems in the world.
+The prestige and benefits of joining a FAANG are huge.

+**FANGterview** is a legendarily hard technology interview.
+Five 45 minute sessions without lunch, solving questions like "how many golf balls can you fit into a stadium?" and writing code-problems on a whiteboard.
+Very high stakes, very high reward.
+They've got a pretty bad reputation, but I've recently (personally) come round on reframing them and reframing the act of studying for them as being a valuable goal in its own right.

 ## in defense of the FAANGterview

 Let's make this very clear.
 I have not passed a FAANG interview.
 I've only just recently discovered through self reflection that I've got a lot of anxiety around code interviews.
 I played the game for about 5 years of pretedning that I had no interest in participating in the cruel and arbitrary world of big-tech interviews.
 Now that I've looked at the coursework and compared to the salaries they pay vs. what the normal world pays... it makes a lot more sense.